Ronald Bellamy

-Ronald Bellamy (born December 28, 1981) is an American football coach and former wide receiver, who is the current wide receivers coach for the Michigan Wolverines.
-He played college football at Michigan from 1999 to 2002.
-He was originally signed by the Miami Dolphins as an undrafted free agent in 2003, and played for the Dolphins in 2004.
+Ronald Bellamy (born December 28, 1981) is an American college football coach and former wide receiver.
+He is the wide receivers coach for the University of Michigan, first joining the staff in 2021.
+Bellamy played college football for the Michigan Wolverines from 1999 to 2002.
+He also played in the National Football League (NFL), entering with the Miami Dolphins as an undrafted free agent in 2003.

 Bellamy was also a member of the Scottish Claymores, Baltimore Ravens and Detroit Lions.
 He served as the head football coach at West Bloomfield High School in West Bloomfield, Michigan from 2010 to 2021.
-Bellamy led the West Bloomfield Lakers to a Division 1 State Championship on January 23, 2021 with a 41-0 win over Davison.
-He has since announced that he will be resigning his post at West Bloomfield High School to accept an job on the coaching staff for his alma mater, The University of Michigan.
+On January 23, 2021 Bellamy led the West Bloomfield Lakers to a MHSAA Division 1 State Championship, with a 41-0 win over Davison.
+After the season he announced he would be resigning his post at West Bloomfield High School to accept a job on the coaching staff for his alma mater, the University of Michigan.

-Early years
+Early life

 Bellamy lettered in both football and track at Archbishop Shaw High School in Marrero, Louisiana.